-LOANS FOR PURCHASING AIRBNB RENTAL PROPERTIES
+LOANS FOR AIRBNB VACATION RENTAL PROPERTIES

 But not Socotra!
 We appreciate people trying to earn a little extra money to help pay the bills and create steady sources of monthly income.
-This exciting new way of supplementing income with Airbnb rentals is an important source of growth in this economy, and Socotra is the premier lender in the Airbnb market.
+This exciting new way of supplementing income with Airbnb rentals is an important source of growth in this economy, and Socotra is the premier lender in the vacation rental market.

 High end and vacation rentals are a great asset for anyone looking to save for retirement.
 Call Socotra Capital today to learn more.